mkobuolys/dartpad-workshop-segmented-state/src/bloc_implementation/instructions.md

 As defined by the _Segmented State Pattern_, we manipulate properties on the state object based on the data flow and results.

-Here is the workflow of how we should handle the `ShapeState` on each `ShapeLoadStarted` event:
+Here is the workflow of how the `ShapeState` is handled on each `ShapeLoadStarted` event:

 1. Set the `isLoading` flag to `true`;
 2. Load data from the `ShapeRepository`;